After checking into the hotel on May 28, I had a good sleep.

 It felt as if all the tourists visiting Malta were converging here.

 The local guide we hired is a middle-aged woman from Guangdong who has lived in Malta for 30 years.
-She has a wealth of experience, and aside from her strong Cantonese accent, there are no other issues.
+She is very experienced, and apart from her strong Cantonese accent, she has no other flaws.
 She will accompany us for all our travel arrangements over the next five days and four nights.

 After entering the ancient city, she first briefly introduced the situation of the ancient city and the meeting point, then led us straight to the most important attraction, St. John's Co-Cathedral.

-St. John's Co-Cathedral is located in the city of Valletta.
+St. John's Co-Cathedral is located in Valletta.
 If you are someone who enjoys visiting religious buildings and appreciates art and painting, you must not miss it.
-This former monastery church of the Knights of St. John was completed in 1578 and was later renovated by several Baroque artists, making the cathedral one of the exemplars of high Baroque architecture in Europe.
+This former convent church of the Knights of St. John was completed in 1578 and was later renovated by several Baroque artists, making the cathedral one of the exemplars of high Baroque architecture in Europe.

-The most well-known piece is Caravaggio's "The Beheading of Saint John," which is not only Caravaggio's only signed work but also an outstanding representative of Baroque painting.
+The most well-known work here is Caravaggio's "The Beheading of Saint John," which is not only Caravaggio's only signed work but also an outstanding representative of Baroque painting.

 Inside the church, we were fortunate to meet the president of the Malta Tourism Union.
 Under the guide's introduction, he was very happy to hear that we came from Beijing, China, and extended a special welcome to the more than twenty tourists from Beijing visiting Malta.

-He also had a brief exchange with me and took a photo together.
+He also had a brief conversation with me and took a photo together.

 After leaving the church, we continued our tour.

-Republic Square is set against the statue of Queen Victoria and the National Library of Malta.
-The square was originally known as the Knights' Square, but later in the 19th century, the statue of Queen Victoria was placed in the square.
+Republic Square is set against the backdrop of the statue of Queen Victoria and the National Library of Malta.
+The square was originally called the Knights' Square, but later in the 19th century, the statue of Queen Victoria was placed in the square.
 Although its official name is Republic Square, people usually refer to it as Queen's Square or Regina Square.

 We then went to the highest garden in the capital.